 What can you do to reduce your risk?

 Granted, the benefits of many ototoxic medications far outweigh the potential side effects and should not be a reason, in and of itself, to decline these drugs.
-Johnson Audiology encourages you to research the medications you are prescribed and to talk with your primary care physician, your medical specialists, and your pharmacist so that you can fully assess your risk and discuss ways to mitigate ototoxic effects and practice ototoxicity prevention.
+Johnson Audiology encourages you to research the medications you are prescribed and to talk with your primary care physician, your medical specialists, and your pharmacist so that you can fully assess your risk and discuss ways to mitigate ototoxic effects.
 For instance, visiting your audiologist for a hearing test before beginning treatment for cancer, kidney disease, heart disease and many other health issues gives you a baseline for comparison later so that you can be proactive about treating your hearing loss at the first signs of loss.
 Being an informed, aware, and educated patient puts you in the best position for controlling and managing your own health and well-being.

 Do you have questions or concerns about ototoxicity and hearing loss?
 Call today to schedule an appointment at Johnson Audiology or book online at www.johnsonaudiology.com/schedule.